 If you leave image metadata in your file, Google can read it.

-It’s unlikely that Google would use this as a positive ranking signal.
+It’s unlikely that Google would use the image metadata as a positive ranking signal.
 Image metadata is not an indicator of content quality.

 Maybe just leaving your copyright (IPTC) data is good practice if you are worried about image theft.

 Personally, I strip most of my Exif data out – things like what lens I use is not a ranking signal for search.

 The bottom line is Google reserve the right to use image metadata.